SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/device-details.md

 #### To request the current text-based configuration snapshot

 1. Navigate to the **Configuration** tab.
-2. Click one of the device-supported configurations in the list.
+2. Select one of the device-supported configurations in the list.
 3. Click **Get snapshot from device**.

 #### To add or edit a text-based configuration snapshot